 See Cecilia Chung’s recollections of the first TM here: https://www.facebook.com/cecilia.chung/posts/10151428885851039.

-The SF March is organized and run entirely by volunteers from the community.
-A small Board heads up everyone’s efforts and makes sure that everything we do supports our mission and vision.
+SF Trans March is organized and run primarily by volunteers from the community.
+Support for our Trans Rights has increased.
+With that increased support, Trans March now has the honor of paying some of our community to do the hard work of putting on the event.
+A small volunteer Planning Committee heads up everyone’s efforts and makes sure that everything we do supports our mission and vision.
 But the event itself is the result of the hard work of many, many people doing things big and small.

 It gets better and better every year, so come be a part of our history!